Important Update due to COVID 19***Every Spring, the Assessors conduct inspections on all properties with building

 Responsibilities & Services

 The Assessors' office is responsible for determining the fair and equitable distribution of property taxes, while at the same time maintaining an open door to the public in which information can be readily available to the public when needed.
-The Assessors' Office is responsible for, but not limited to, the following:
+The Assessors' Office is responsible for:

-- Classify and determine full and fair cash value of all real and personal property
+- Classifying and determining full and fair cash value of all real and personal property

 - Delivering the tax and warrant lists to the Treasurer and Collector's Office

-- Review, process, and record all exemption and abatement applications
+- Reviewing, processing, and recording all exemption and abatement applications

-- Submitting values to the State Department of Revenue every 5 years for certification
+- Submitting values to the MA Department of Revenue every 5 years for certification

 - Maintaining up to date assessing and parcel maps